 Are you ready to heal from your mother wound?
 If so, take my hand and the hands of many other women as we sit in a circle in a sacred grove together and spiral into several layers of healing.
 I look forward to seeing you there.

-The May 2022 round of this course is now full and registration is closed.
-I’ll be running it again in 2023, and I’ll look forward to meeting you there.
+The May 2023 round of this course is now full and registration is closed.
+I’ll be running it again on June 1, 2024, and I’ll look forward to meeting you there.

 Responses From Past Participants

 "With this course I found the path towards courage to transform how I relate to my own mother.
 A month after the course ended I can say that our relationship feels lighter to me and I have ways to work with feelings of anger and guilt.
 I have regained the hope and confidence that my mother and I heal our relationship from the inside out."